-Veterinary Technician Externship provides students with an opportunity to be assigned to a suitable veterinary hospital, clinic, or other animal facility where they will demonstrate the core competencies that they learned throughout the Veterinary Technician program.
+Veterinary Technician Externship provides students with an opportunity to be assigned to a suitable veterinary hospital, clinic, or other animal facility where they will demonstrate the core competencies that they learned throughout the

+Veterinary Technician program.
 Students will be under the supervision of the Extern Site Preceptor.
 At the site, students will be asked to complete 240 hours of supervised activity.

 This externship experience allows the student to build on the clinical and practical experiences learned in the classroom.
 This course is completed when all other courses are completed within the veterinary program.
 Students will be required to conduct a weekly review session with designated faculty to discuss their overall progress and associated activities at the site.
-Students will also be asked to maintain and submit a weekly journal documenting their experiences and key learning outcomes while performing Externship activities at the site.

 Finally, students will also focus on the development of their professionalism skills, and this will include their self-directed work habits that include attendance, preparedness, communication, timeliness of assignments, and (where appropriate) professional vocabulary and overall professional behavior with both the campus and the site.
-Prerequisite: 2.0 Cumulative GPA; 76% Cumulative Attendance, and student must be18 years of age or older to participate in Externship.
+Prerequisite: 2.0 Cumulative GPA; 76% Cumulative Attendance, and students must be 18 years of age or older to participate in Externship.
 Students must also successfully pass all Veterinary Technician courses or receive approved credit transfers, or Program Head approval.